sg-wireless/pymakr-vsc/CONTRIBUTE.md

 The plugin is written in JavaScript with Type Hints via JSDoc.

 Due to this it is not needed (or possible) to use a TypeScript compiler to transpile the code before running as it's already Javascript.
-Typescript is only by typedoc when generating the API docs.
+Typescript is only used to validate the types an by typedoc when generating the API docs.
+In this project `tsc` should vever be run , and the outDir in tsconfig.json is specified only to avoid distracting errors from the TypeScript compiler.

 Refs:
 - https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html